Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/toolchanger.md

 !!! tip "Deadband?"
     Deadband defines the acceptable temperature range around the target setpoint within which the printer considers the temperature “close enough” to proceed.
 For example, with a deadband value of 4, the printer will continue operation once the actual temperature is within ±2 °C of the target.

-    * Increasing the deadband can allow faster tool change times but reduces temperature precision.
+    * Increasing the deadband can allow faster tool change times, but reduces temperature precision.
     * Decreasing the deadband improves accuracy at the cost of longer stabilization times.

 ``` cfg